Mororock6/Donation-System/README.md

   - All data is saved using files.
   - Errors are managed and logged using files to ensure the system runs smoothly.

+- **Donation Summary and Additional Donations**:
+  - At the end of the donation process, a list of all donated items is displayed.
+  - Users have the option to donate for another specific type of donation or donate again to the same category they just contributed to.

 ## Installation

 1. Clone the repository: